bsquizz/ocdeployer/example/README.md

 Now, we can do the following:

-Deploy only setA to project 'myproject' using QA env settings
+Deploy only set1 to project 'myproject' using QA env settings

-`$ ocdeployer -c setA -e qa-env.yml myproject`
+`$ ocdeployer -c set1 -e qa-env.yml myproject`

 Deploy all service sets to project 'myproject' using production env settings